 Before deciding whether or not you want to invest in an outdoor kitchen, think about how many people will be using it on a regular basis.
 If you primarily cook for one, a standalone grill is probably enough.
 If however you cook for a large family or regularly entertain, the added convenience of a large prep area, extra cooking space, warming drawers and storage could be well worth your while.
 An outdoor kitchen becomes not just a place to cook, but a place to socialize and relax.

 No matter how many people will be using it, outdoor kitchens take up a lot of space.
 Before you even consider building, make sure your yard can accommodate it.
-Also, keep in mind that an outdoor kitchen should be situated where it has minimum exposure to the elements and protection from the wind.
-In most cases you’ll want to keep in fairly close to the house.
+Also, keep in mind that an outdoor kitchen should be situated where it has minimal exposure to the elements and protection from the wind.
+In most cases, you’ll want to keep in fairly close to the house.
 An outdoor sink will require a water supply and a drain, electricity is needed for outdoor fridges, gas might be required for grills, etc. So think about how and where the utilities would be routed from the house.
 Also, in most cases there will be permit issues, so check the zoning requirements to make sure your outdoor kitchen will be a legal distance from property lines and the house.

 Safety is a huge consideration when it comes to outdoor kitchens and cooking outside in general.
 It’s important to consult an expert before you start, but give some thought to things like proper ventilation and fire safety.
 Any time you’re dealing with grills – especially gas – you want to make sure you’re at a proper distance from the house and other structures.
 These types of considerations are important when it comes to making the decisions of the how’s, why’s and where’s of installing outdoor kitchens.